Last Updated on November 14, 2018

 How Lumbar Discography Is Done?

-Obtain a thorough history of the patient and ask for exact location of his/her pain.
+Obtain a thorough history of the patient and ask for the exact location of his/her pain.
 The patient should complete a pain diagram.
 The amount of back pain compared with buttock pain and leg pain should be noted.
 Allergy to contrast is noted and the need for prophylactic medications is addressed.

 Procedure